awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-write.md

 The `createSync` method takes the following parameters:
 + A `DeviceInfoProvider` object, which returns a `DeviceInfo` object containing information about the device or storage configuration\.
 **Note**
 You configure your content store size using the `deviceInfo.storageInfo.storageSize` parameter\.
 Your content streams share the content store\.
-To determine your storage size requirement, multiply the average frame size by the number of frames stored for the max duration for all the streams, and then multiply by 1\.2 to account for defragmentation\.
-For example, if your application has the following configuration:
+To determine your storage size requirement, multiply the average frame size by the number of frames stored for the max duration for all the streams\.
+Then multiply by 1\.2 to account for defragmentation\.
+For example, suppose that your application has the following configuration:
 Three streams
 3 minutes of maximum duration
-Each stream is 30 fps
+Each stream is 30 frames per second \(FPS\)
 Each frame is 10,000 KB in size
 The content store requirement for this application is **3 \(streams\) \* 3 \(minutes\) \* 60 \(seconds in a minute\) \* 10000 \(kb\) \* 1\.2 \(defragmentation allowance\) = 194\.4 Mb \~ 200Mb**\.
 + A `ClientCallbackProvider` object, which returns function pointers that report client\-specific events\.